tedneward/ProfBlog/content/patterns/creational/FactoryMethod/index.md

 description=Define an interface for creating an object, but let something (usually subclasses, but not always) decide which object type to instantiate.
 ~~~~~~

-*tl;dr* Patterns, 20 Years Later: Factory Method is a pattern that is often called by a simpler name hinging on the word "Factory", a la "the Factory pattern" or somesuch.
-The GOF language actually has two patterns which each could qualify under that moniker, this one and the [Abstract Factory](../AbstractFactory.html), depending on the intent and the desired consequences.
+*tl;dr* Factory Method is a pattern that is often called by a simpler name hinging on the word "Factory", a la "the Factory pattern" or somesuch.
+The GOF language actually has two patterns which each could qualify under that moniker, this one and the [Abstract Factory](../AbstractFactory/), depending on the intent and the desired consequences.

 <!--more-->